 Past experiments in circuit-bending and modified instrument building have yielded mixed results.

-My songwriting style is a far-reaching mixture of wildly diverse styles juxtaposed together.
-I like combining a bit of everything together, when I can.
+My songwriting style is a far-reaching mixture of wildly diverse sounds juxtaposed together.
+I like combining a bit of everything, when I can.

 Sometimes it is harmonious.